csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

 This post was mostly an exercise in curiosity.
 But, if you wanted to, you could go ahead and swap all of your `31536000`s for `2147483648`s.
 It works in [all major browsers](https://cache-tests.fyi/).

+Need a second pair of eyes on your caching strategy?
+Arrange a [performance audit](/performance-audits/)!